HPCL/autoperf/example/helloworld/README.rst

   [Analyses.metrics]
   metrics = PAPI_TOT_INS PAPI_TOT_CYC

 That's it.
 We are done.
-Now you can use perf.py to run the helloworld experiment.
+Now you can use autoperf to run the helloworld experiment.